 When it comes to personal injury, the different types of claims somebody can make coupled with the different laws in each one can get pretty confusing.
 While medical malpractice can lead to a wrongful death, they are separate claims and only a personal injury attorney can best determine which one your case will fall into if you or someone you know has suffered an injury or wrongful death.

 Losing a loved one is difficult to experience in the first place.
 But if the death was a cause of negligence, the devastation increases significantly.
 And although no amount of money can ever bring a loved one back, if there is a case for wrongful death, you may be entitled to compensation.
 One form of wrongful death can be medical malpractice but they are not the same.
-Having an understanding of the differences and speaking with a Sacramento accident attorney will help determine which course of action you should take.
+Having an understanding of the differences and speaking with an attorney can help determine which course of action you should take.

 Wrongful death occurs when someone dies as a result of someone else’s irresponsibility and negligence.
 Medical malpractice can lead to wrongful death but so can any of the following: